phuse-org/SENDConform/doc/DataConversion.md

 # Data Conversion

 ## Introduction
-Only the <b>DM</b> and <b>TS</b> domains are modeled for this proof of concept.
-Data was obtained from Phuse Scripts repository, [SEND subfolder](https://github.com/phuse-org/phuse-scripts/tree/master/data/send) and copied over to this repository under /SENDConform/data/studies/  .
+The proof of concept is limited to the <b>DM</b> and <b>TS</b> domains.
+Data was obtained from Phuse Scripts repository, [SEND subfolder](https://github.com/phuse-org/phuse-scripts/tree/master/data/send) and copied over to this repository under /SENDConform/data/studies/<font class="parameter">Study Name</font>  .

 A minimum of two alternatives are provided for the data conversion process:
 1. R to TTL